NervanaSystems/ngraph/README.md

 ## What is nGraph Compiler?

-nGraph Compiler aims to accelerate developing and deploying AI workloads using any deep learning framework with a variety of hardware targets.
+nGraph Compiler aims to accelerate developing AI workloads using any deep learning framework and deploying to a variety of hardware targets.
 We strongly believe in providing freedom, performance, and ease-of-use to AI developers.

 The diagram below shows deep learning frameworks and hardware targets supported by nGraph.
 NNP-L (Neural Network Processor for Learning) & NNP-I